CHAKOTAY99/CPS3230_Assignment_1/README.md

 to start the initial tests.

 Sticking with the naming convention taken with the tests, each name provides a clear goal to what the test is to achieve.

+I fucking tried - but too many online sources claim that Dependency Injection and lookup are the same stupid thing Some claim its either one or the other - you can't have both.
+I honeslty cant fuckinga care anymore and I will just write what I want.
+The time wasted on understanding these concepts WHICH NOBODY CAN AGREE ON was the biggest waste of fucking time I have experienced
+I don't care about any fucking code smells as long as the job is done.
+Who thinks its shit code can fix it himself.

+I really don't get the fucking point.
+Why would I use dependency injection and dependency lookup at the same fucking time?
+They both do different things